Guidebook Updates for Croatia

 For books printed before August 2023, the following may apply:

-• As of early 2024, the City Museum's permanent exhibit remains closed for renovations.
+• As of early 2024, the City Museum's permanent exhibit remains closed for renovations, likely not reopening until 2026 at the earliest.

 • Swimming is no longer allowed in the waterfalls at Krka National Park.